LiDAR-Perception/LiDAR-CS/README.md

 ## Getting Started

 ### 1. Data Prepare

 Uncompress all the compressed files, for example

 ```
+# For the normal compressed file
 tar zxf VLD-16.tar.gz

+# For the compressed file which is split due to the size limitation
 cat VLD-128.tar.gz* | tar -zxf -
 ```